Travel Columns, Photos, Happy Valley Holiday Letters

 HAPPY VALLEY HOLIDAY LETTERS

 The letter writer’s gender is unknown.
 He/she has a wife Zelda.
-They have a grown son Moonbeam, and an elderly cat Mephistopheles.
+They have a son Moonbeam, and a cat Mephistopheles.
 If you’ve lived in the Happy Valley, you’ll recognize them.

 Dear Friends We Haven’t Seen in Twenty Years,

 Zelda and I are so excited to update you all on our family’s meaningful 2011.
 Little Moonbeam graduated from Middlebury and is off saving babies in the Sudan.
 It’s so hard not to have him home over Kwanzaa, but we’ll light a candle of harmony for peace in the world instead of buying him a material extravagance.
 Our trust funds haven’t fared as well this year what with interest rates so low.
 Moose Lake cabin even lost value and we had to sell the canoe.

 We’ll be serving braised short ribs to the homeless in our humble hamlet, of course without the meat.
 We chopped down a lovely two foot spruce in the woods and dragged it four miles back to the hybrid Prius.
 There’ll be plenty of sparkling cider, spring water and pine cone cookies at our annual yuletide open house.
 I’m so proud of Zelda, she cut off her 30-year ponytail to honor the end of the Iraq War.
 But.
 Unfortunately.
 She’s still smarting from the bug bites she got in our Occupy Wall Street tent.

 I am sorry to report that Dizzy, Moonbeam’s pet hamster, met a rather violent fate.
 It seems Mephistopheles, our thirteen year old tabby, still has some zing in her pounce.
 And, at the risk of boring you with my own gory medical procedures over the year, suffice it to say that scalpels, monitors and screws were involved.
 Oh dear, it’s hard to believe another year has come and gone.